 I started writing for the Los Angeles Reader in 1985, and since then I’ve written food and dining -related articles for the Easy Reader, South Bay Lifestyle,The Village View, The Food Paper, LA Downtown News, San Francisco Focus, SOMA Magazine, Patterson’s Beverage Journal, Beach Magazine, The Argonaut newspaper, and other publications living and dead.
 Though I’ve tried to remove defunct restaurants from this archive, the information in reviews appearing and linked from this site may be out of date.
 If you run across an article here that is no longer applicable, please let me know.

 Culinary History and Food-Related Essays

-“Rescuing St. Patrick’s Day from Myths and Legends” – Put aside the corned beef and cabbage and green beer – they aren’t Irish.
+“How to Celebrate St. Patrick’s Like the Irish” – Put aside the corned beef and cabbage and green beer – they aren’t Irish.
 Genuine Irish food is much more interesting and much better than the American-Irish version.
+(Random Lengths News)

 “Invasion of the Juice Bars” – Who opened the first juice bars, and what did they offer that wasn’t available elsewhere?
 An exploration into the early days of a worldwide phenomenon.

 “The Purple Orchid Blossoms” – A story about the tiki bar phenomenon, and the couple behind the Purple Orchid Tiki Bar in El Segundo.

 “The Wines of Summer” – How to pair wines with picnics and the dishes we love when the temperature rises.

 “The Hollywood Bowl Gourmet” – The art of the gourmet picnic.